MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-high-availability-hdfs-spark.md

 ---
 title: Deploy HDFS or Spark with high availability
 titleSuffix: Deploy HDFS or Spark with high availability
-description: Learn how to deploy [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ver15.md)] (preview) to with high availability.
+description: Learn how to deploySQL Server Big Data Clusters to with high availability.
 author: mihaelablendea
 ms.author: mihaelab
 ms.reviewer: mikeray